LesnyDziadu/Phone_3d_Printer/README.md

 https://www.youtube.com/watch?v=qCe2RYPE5Hs

 Hardwer connection contain how to connect A4988 steper motor controler and BT HC-06 adapter.
-Teoreticli it should work :) Didnt check whit steper motor connected - waiting for parts to do that
+Theoretically it should work :) Didnt check whit steper motor connected - waiting for parts to do that